 What Are the Benefits of Your Hotel Using a GDS?

-Although those in the hotel industry aim to maximise the number of direct bookings they attract, using a global distribution system helps to reach a larger number of customers.
+Although those in operating in hotel management aim to maximise the number of direct bookings they attract, using a global distribution system helps to reach a larger number of customers.
 This is because the GDS provides a single point of access for thousands of travel agents across the globe, who can then book hotel rooms for their customers.